Jaya Jaitly

-Jaya Jaitly (born 14 June 1942) is an Indian politician and former President of Samata Party (now led by Uday Mandal its current President), an activist, author and Indian handicrafts curator.
+Jaya Jaitly (born 14 June 1942) is an Indian politician, activist, author, Indian handicrafts curator and former President of Samata Party.

 She stepped down as party president because of the Operation West End controversy in 2002.
 In 2020 she was sentenced to 4 years in prison for her role in the Operation West End bribery case.

 Biography

-Jaya Jaitly was born on 14 June 1942 in Shimla.
-Her father was K K Chettur, from Kerala, and was the first Indian ambassador to Japan.
-Jaitly had been to Japan and Burma.
+Jaya Jaitly was born on 14 June 1942 in Simla, British India.
+Her father K. K. Chettur, from Kerala, and was independent India's first ambassador to Japan.
+Jaitly travelled with him to Japan and Burma.
 Her father died when she was thirteen.

-Jaitly and her mother returned to Delhi and joined the Convent of Jesus and Mary school.
-She met Ashok Jaitly in college and got a scholarship to study in Smith College, US.
-They got married in 1965.
-They have two children, Akshay and Aditi (who later married cricketer Ajay Jadeja).
+Jaitly and her mother moved to Delhi where she attended the Convent of Jesus and Mary school.
+Jaitly was awarded a scholarship to study at the Smith College in the United States.

+Political career

 Jaitly met the politician George Fernandes when her husband started working for him.
 On Fernandes' request, she joined the Socialist Trade Union.
-After the 1984 Sikh riots, she became active in politics; she calls Fernandes and Madhu Limaye mentors.
+After the 1984 anti-Sikh riots, she became active in politics; referring to Fernandes and Madhu Limaye as mentors.
 In the same year, she joined the Janata Party.
 It split to form the Janta Dal and later, she and Fernandes formed the Samata Party.
-She and Ashok divorced later and she says her active role in politics was the main reason.
-For more than 25 years, Fernandes has remained her partner.